PREVIOUS: Truebill vs. Trim

 The concept was quite simple: Traditional brokerage firms were charging excessive commissions on every transaction and ripping off their customers.

-The founders leveraged their experience on Wall Street, returned to Silicon Valley, raised some money and launched the first COMMISSION FREE, APP-BASED brokerage.
+The founders leveraged their experience on Wall Street, returned to Silicon Valley, raised some money and launched the first COMMISSION-LESS, APP-BASED brokerage.
 They now have over 22 million users.
 That’s proof positive of their product and their concept.
-And it also should tell you that Robinhood is safe.
+And it also should tell you that Robinhood is legit option for investors in the US looking for access to public markets.

 In fact, Robinhood recently surpassed one of the most well-known brokerages, E*Trade, in terms of the number of active investment accounts.